-With this product we want to spread the culinary and cultural traditions of the Central American region, bring to light the millenary traditions around this fruit, to bring it back to the attention of people who are looking for unrefined, wholemeal, artisanal, simple and traceable products that they are not exactly "fine" products or highly processed chocolates.
+With this product we want to spread the culinary and cultural traditions of the Central American region, bring to light the millenary traditions around this sacred plant, to bring it back to the attention of people who are looking for unrefined, wholemeal, artisanal, simple and traceable products that are not exactly "fine" products or highly processed chocolates.

 It is a new "wave" of awareness of what cocoa is.
 The concept of "Ceremonial Cacao" is still being defined, being a living movement, which is rediscovering this plant not only for its infinite tastes and flavors, but also for its enormous properties.